 - 1 Tbsp. fish sauce

-- First, make the soup paste, either by mincing and stirring all paste ingredients together by hand, OR by placing the paste ingredients in a food processor and processing well.
-Set aside.
+- Make the soup paste, either by mincing and stirring all paste ingredients together by hand, OR by placing paste ingredients in food processor and processing well.

-- Place stock in a soup pot over medium-high heat.
-Add the orange juice, tamarind paste, sugar, fish sauce, plus the paste you just made.
-Stir well.
+- Warm a medium-size soup pot over high heat.
+Drizzle vegetable oil in the bottom then add the paste you just made.
+Stir-fry 1-2 minutes to release the fragrance, then add stock, orange juice, tamarind or lime, and sugar.
 When soup comes to a boil, reduce heat to medium.

-- Add the firmer of the vegetables first: the beans and the "whiter" parts of the Chinese cabbage, if using.
-Allow to simmer to 4-5 minutes, or until beans have softened.
+- Add the firmer of the vegetables: the beans and "whiter" parts of the Chinese cabbage, if using.
+Simmer to 4-5 minutes, or until beans have softened.

-- Add all remaining vegetables, plus fish and shrimp.
-Simmer 2-3 more minutes, or until fish has turned firm and opaque-white and shrimp are pink and plump.
-Tip: Don't over-stir at this point, as this will cause the fish pieces to break up.
+- Add remaining vegetables, plus fish and shrimp.
+Simmer 2-3 minutes, until fish has turned firm and opaque-white and shrimp are pink and plump.
+Finally, add the fish sauce.
+Tip: Don't over-stir at this point, as this will cause fish pieces to break up.

-- Remove the soup from the heat and do a taste-test.
-This soup should be spicy, salty, and sour but with overtones of sweetness.
-Adjust the taste by adding more fish sauce (instead of salt), then work on adjusting the sour-sweetness balance.
-Exactly how sour or sweet your soup tastes will depend on the sweetness of your oranges/orange juice, and the strength of your tamarind paste/lime juice (which is quite sour).
-Add 1 to 2 Tbsp. more brown sugar, as needed, OR up to 1/3 cup more orange juice (if juice is sweet).
-If soup is too spicy, add up to 1/2 cup coconut milk OR 1/2 cup more stock.
+- Remove soup from the heat and do a taste-test.
+It should be spicy, salty, and sour with overtones of sweetness.
+Increase flavor/saltiness by adding more fish sauce (if it's too salty for your taste, add more lime juice); then work on adjusting the sour-sweetness balance.
+Exactly how sour or sweet your soup tastes will depend on the sweetness of your oranges/orange juice, and the strength of your tamarind paste/lime juice which is quite sour.
+Add 1 to 2 Tbsp. more brown sugar, as needed, OR up to 1/4 cup more orange juice (if juice is sweet).
+For a richer soup, add up to 1/2 cup coconut milk.
 If you'd like more spice and flavor, add a dollop or two of Thai chili sauce.

 - To serve, ladle soup into bowls.
 Add several half-slices of orange to each bowl, then sprinkle over the fresh coriander.
-(Note that cooked noodles or rice can also be added if you are serving this soup as the main entree).
+(Note: Noodles can also be added).
 ENJOY!